 This pulverised stone is usually quartz, but it can also include other stone such as granite.
 This makes up 90% of the end product.

 This mixture is then compressed and has all the air removed, before being heated, cut and polished.

 What you end up with is a product that looks exactly like natural stone, but often with more uniform pattern and colouring.

 It’s also extremely hard-wearing — resistant to heat, scratches, impact and water.Essentially, a fantastic material for a busy kitchen.
 But that’s not all of the benefits of Quartz stone – for more on that see our article on the benefits of quartz worktops.

-You can find out more about the quartz worktops we work with, by visiting our engineered stone page.
+You can find out more about the quartz worktops we work with, by visiting our quartz worktops page.
 And if you have any questions about installing quartz worktops into your kitchen, feel free to take a look at our guide to buying and installing kitchen worktops.
 Or give us a call on 0117 956 3030.